mathbalduino/go-codegen/docs/go-parser-api.md

 }
 ```

-With this `Config`, the parser will skip every type name that's different from `"StructB"`.
+With this `Config`, the iterator will skip every type name that's different from `"StructB"`.

 ## Iterate interfaces